 BA Communication: Public Communication - The American University, Washington, DC

 Working together: My fee is $120 per 50-minute individual session, $180 per 80=minute individual session, and $150 per 50-minute family session.
-Payment by cash, check, or credit card is made at the beginning of each session.
-I maintain sliding scale spots for those who demonstrate need.
+Payment by cash, check, or credit card is typically made at each session.
+I maintain a few sliding scale spots for those who demonstrate need.

 As an out-of-network insurance provider, I would be happy to provide you with a monthly statement to submit to your insurance company for reimbursement.
 Please check with your insurance company about deductible levels and rates of reimbursement.